quinlan-lab/ceph-dnm-manuscript/README.md

 The files included in the `data` directory are organized as follows:

 `second_gen.dnms.txt` and `third_gen.dnms.txt` contain a row for every DNM identified in the second or third generation, respectively. `gonosomal.dnms.txt` and `post-pgcs.dnms.txt` contain a row for every DNM identified as being gonosomal or a post-PGCS mosaic mutation, respectively.
-Each row in these files is formatted like a heavily annotated BED entry, where the first three columns indicate the chromosome, start position, and end position of the variant, followed by additional columns with per-variant information, such as the reference and alternate alleles, depth and genotype qualities in the proband and parents, etc.
+Each row in these files is formatted like a heavily annotated BED entry, where the first three columns indicate the chromosome, start position, and end position of the variant, followed by additional columns with per-variant information, such as the reference and alternate alleles, depth and genotype qualities in the proband and parents, etc. **All coordinates are with respect to GRCh37**.

 For example, the first few lines of `second_gen.dnms.txt` are shown below: